Sybio/GifCreator/README.md

-> *NOTE: This is a fork of [Clément Guillemain](https://github.com/Sybio)'s nice [GifCreator class](https://github.com/Sybio/GifCreator), with some API changes (class & some methods renamed, more flexible parameters etc.), better error handling, several small corrections, code cosmetics & other minor improvements scattered all across.*
+> *NOTE: This is a fork of [Clément Guillemain](https://github.com/Sybio)'s nice [GifCreator class](https://github.com/Sybio/GifCreator), with some API changes (class & some methods renamed, some added, more flexible (and robust) parameter handling etc.), better error handling, several small corrections, code cosmetics & other minor improvements scattered all across.*

 ### About